WebWiz-perer/Chai-Pies.com/README.md

 # Chai & Pie
 ![Responsive Mockup](Documentation/websiteimages/amiresponsive.png)

+The live website is here [Chai & Pies](https://webwiz-perer.github.io/Chai-Pies.com/)

 ## Introduction
-The Chai & Pies Café website offers a glimpse into our unique fusion range of fusion treats along with the warm and welcoming ambiance.
+The Chai & Pies Cafe website offers a glimpse into our unique fusion range of fusion treats along with the warm and welcoming ambiance.
 Our menu invites users to a multiple actvities and events filled with food from Savory delights like samosas, pasties, and tikka sandwiches to indulgent fusion desserts like chocolate samosas.
 We also serve a variety of innovative drinks, blending traditional tea and coffee flavors with modern twists.
 You can conveniently explore our services, events and menu online.
 Users can easily book events, tables or parties and also pre-order food.
 Our aim is to create a simple and enjoyable experience for all, making our cross-cultural culinary fusion accessible to everyone.

 ## Project Goals
-The Chai & Pies Café website offers a look into our menu of fusion-inspired dishes, including savory pies, samosas, indulgent desserts, and specialty drinks.
+The Chai & Pies Cafe website offers a look into our menu of fusion-inspired dishes, including savory pies, samosas, indulgent desserts, and specialty drinks.
 Users can easily reserve a table, explore flexible booking options, and reach out with any questions or feedback.
 The aim is to create a warm, accessible experience that invites everyone to enjoy our unique blend of flavors and cultures.

 1.**Explore Fusion Cuisine:** Highlight our unique menu of fusion-inspired dishes, from savory samosas and pies to rich desserts and specialty drinks, inviting guests to savor diverse flavors crafted from a blend of culinary traditions.